lmsace/lmsace-connect-woocommerce/README.md

 3. Enter your Moodle Site URL and Site token which you can copy from your Moodle **LMSACE Connect** "*General*" tab.

-> Note: Test the given details are working fine using the "**Test Connection**" button.

 4. Please click the '**Save Change**' button to save the details.

 ![Connection Setup](https://www.lmsace.com/docs/lmsace-connect/images/connection-setup.png)